bozeman42/zotn/readme.md

 # Zombies of the North

 ## Description
 Zombies of the North is a multiplayer, hunters vs zombies game to be played at conventions.
 This application manages the players and all game assets.
+At this time I am not granting any license for this software.
+Copyright © 2018 Aaron Kvarnlov-Leverty

 ## Instructions
 1. run `yarn install` in the root directory